-The West Hollywood Planning Commission Thursday night postponed further a long-discussed project proposed for 8555 Santa Monica Blvd. after a highly technical debate over whether a state law that would override a city ordinance was applicable to it.
+The West Hollywood Planning Commission Thursday night postponed further a long-discussed project proposed for 8555 Santa Monica Blvd. after a highly technical debate over whether a state law that would override a city

 The project, located on the north side of Santa Monica Boulevard at the corner of West Knoll Drive, is being developed by Soto Capital LP, one of several companies owned by Behnam Soroudi, who also has extensive real estate interests through his Ruby Group, Harper Enterprises and other companies.

 It will replace a variety of small businesses including the Collar and Leash pet supply store, the Max Muscle supplement store, the Framing Gallery, the Le Fox massage parlor and the PHOnomenal Vietnamese restaurant with a 140,686-square-foot building with 97 apartments, 12 “live/work” spaces, a restaurant and room for retail and service businesses and offices.
 Fifteen of the apartments will be affordable housing units.

 The Santa Monica Boulevard-facing part of the building will be five stories high, with the residential portion facing West Knoll only four stories high.
 It will include 323 parking spaces.